Bern, Switzerland’s understated capital city, is enchanting.

 Public transport in Switzerland is world-renowned for its cleanliness, efficiency and punctuality.
 However, trains and cable cars in Switzerland aren’t cheap.
 To reduce costs look into buying a Swiss Travel Pass or Interrail / Eurail Pass.

 And if that’s not enough, there are multiple opportunities to gorge on excellent Swiss chocolate, cheese and fondues.
-This is is not a place to diet.
+This is not a place to diet.

 Day Trips from Bern: Final Thoughts